 K - 2nd grade

+ROOTED: K-2 Theology of the Body.
 This is an invitation to the joy of being created in God's image and likeness.
-The truths of Theology of the Body will foster the child's lifelong dialogue with God; beginning with creation and using literature to pique discovery, the child will experience their unique role in God's plan for humanity.Get started
+The truths of Theology of the Body will foster the child's lifelong dialogue with God; beginning with beautifully illustrated children's literature to pique discovery, the child will experience their unique role in God's plan for humanity.Get started

 Works of Literature

 Each unit (work of children’s literature and companion Teacher’s Guide) provides a series of lessons centered around a beautifully illustrated story that is read to the class.
 As the experiences come alive for the children, so do the themes that are foundational to Theology of the Body.

 Cultivating a child’s natural wonder at creation and deepening their understanding of God as a loving Father is the foundation for glimpsing one’s greatness and our unique role in the world.
 The task of inspiring children to make a gift of themselves throughout the whole of their lives is taken up — right here in the classroom!

 Saint John Paul II had a tremendous love for culture.
 During World War II he met with friends to keep Polish culture and the Catholic faith alive by reciting plays, poems, and literature.
 On hiking trips with the youth, he would sing and read stories around the campfire.

 Knowing that culture builds relationships, each unit of the curriculum is centered around a work of literature.
 Stories are powerful.
 We remember them — we relate to them — we revel in hearing them again and again.
 Stories have the ability to fire the imagination and proclaim truth.

 Through discussion, activities and real life application, each unit offers a journey through the truths of Theology of the Body.
 Choose a path that brings learning to life in your classroom.